Contents

 Savings Bonds in Canada

 In 1939, Canada first introduced bonds.
 These were known as victory bonds.
 These remained until 1945 and were used to fund the war.
-In 1946, Canada introduced the Canada Savings Bond program as well as the original Canada Payroll Bonds program.
+In 1946, Canada introduced the Canada Savings Bond program and the original Canada Payroll Bonds program.
 In 1996, the new payroll savings program was introduced.
 In 1997, the Canada RSP and the Canada RIF were introduced.

-While these programs used to be available, you can no longer purchase them.
+While these programs were available, you can no longer purchase them.
 The RSP and RIF became unavailable in 2010.
 The CSB and CPB were available to purchase as of November 2017.
 That being said, though, if you had purchased any of these before they were unavailable, you could still hold them until maturity.
-As of December 2021, all CSBs and CPBs should have reached maturity and be able to be redeemed.
+As of December 2021, all CSBs and CPBs should have matured and be redeemable.

 Best Bonds to Purchase in Canada

-When it comes to purchasing bonds in Canada, the most recommended bonds to purchase are bond ETFs.
+When purchasing bonds in Canada, the most recommended option is bond ETFs.
 They work similarly to traditional bonds, and all interest payments that you earn are deposited directly into your brokerage account.

 Like traditional ETFs, there are management fees as well as operating costs that are included in the ETF’s MER (Management Expense Ratio).
 They can also be found on the stock market.